Summary

 When you step back and think about it, it's lunacy.
 We have hundreds of thousands of amateur buyers borrowing money at 6% to bet 5-7x their annual earnings on the housing market.
 They're buying from amateur sellers, who in many cases are assisted by amateur real estate agents.
 And of course, their loans are being insured by taxpayers.

 Many of these buyers are dual income and absolutely need both incomes to qualify and service debt, so if either partner loses their job they'll have to sell at a who-knows-what price.
 And with electricity prices rising 50% or more here year over year in Texas, it's a cruel joke for many who stretched as far as they could to get into a house.
-This is especially true if they bought new construction and their closings (and thus, mortgage rate locks) were delayed by supply chain chaos deep 2022, forcing them headlong into higher interest rates.
+This is especially true if they bought new construction and their closings (and thus, mortgage rate locks) were delayed by supply chain chaos deep into 2022, forcing them headlong into higher interest rates.
 Property tax assessors similarly smell blood in the water, hitting young families with brutal property taxes increases to pay for "inflation."
 As such, active listings here went from crazy low levels to almost where they were in 2019.
 Your market may not look like ours.
 But the factors affecting interest rates are national - even global.

 Here's an update on the craziest graph in America.